 Guess what?
 You’re still that same kid.
 That’s YOU.

-And you’re not only personally beating the daylights out of that little, innocent child but you’re letting everyone else have a go too.
+And you are not only beating the daylights out of that kid, but you are letting everyone else have a go too.

-Every time you have a negative thought about yourself or are experiencing pain on account of others, take a look at that picture and if you can’t stick up for the grown you that you are today, stick up for that little one in the photo.
+Every time you have a negative thought about who you are and blame yourself on account of the hurtful actions of toxic people, take a look at that photograph.
+If you can’t stick up for the grown adult that you are, you most definitely can stick up for that little one in the photo.

 Soon, you’ll start to love yourself.
 And eventually, you will attract people who value that little one as much as you do because they too were able to find a way not out, but back to that child who so desperately needed them.

 Today, I am everything that sixth-grade girl signing her yearbooks needed.

 And because I’ve learned to be there for her, I’ve been able to see the brilliance in how she decided to cope – instead of continuing to be ashamed of it.

 I decided to build a vehicle for that creativity.
 This marked the end of desperately adding to a relational resume that only mattered to people who were just as superficial because they hated themselves just as much.